sabrierley/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Assistant Professor in the Department of Government at the London School of Economics and Political Science.
+I am an Associate Professor in the Department of Government at the London School of Economics and Political Science.

 I study comparative politics and the political economy of development, with a regional focus on Sub-Saharan Africa.
 My research investigates state development, governance, corruption, and parties and campaigns in young democracies.
 In my book project, I investigate politicians' decisions to professionalize the state and their strategies to enhance bureaucratic competence while retaining loyalty.
 Methodologically, I adopt a mixed-methods approach, combining data from surveys and experiments with analysis of administrative data and qualitative information from in-depth interviews.